redhat-performance/cluster-impairment-operator/README.md

 ### Traffic Control (TC)

 Traffic control is how cluster-impairment-operator applies the latency, bandwidth, and packet loss impairments.
-The limitation is Linux is not a realtime operating system, so the impairment will not be perfectly consistent.
+The limitation is due to Linux not being realtime operating system, so the impairment will not be perfectly consistent.

 ### Link Flapping